jds21171/NoteTaker/README.md

 # Express Note Taker

+A web application that allows you to quickly save notes.
+You or a team can all access one central website and easily save, create or delete notes.
+You can experience the deployed project here: https://note-taker-05-15-2020.herokuapp.com/

 ## Description

 Create an application that can be used to write, save, and delete notes.
 This application will use an express backend and save and retrieve note data from a JSON file.